Tallulah (DJ): Early career

-Tallulah recalled during an interview with Luke Howard in 2006 how the emergence of Bang in 1976 took London by storm, bringing night-clubbing to another level;

-‘Everyone on the scene went to Bang, it appealed to all sorts of queens: leather queens, clones, twirlers and trolley dollies who’d come back from New York City and tell us what the hot tracks were over there.
-Bang was a major event on the scene.
-We had a phone in the DJ booth that linked to the lighting booth and we’d call up the engineer and tell him to do a black out at the next break, or when to use the strobe effects or do a balloon drop.
-There was also a huge cinema screen at the back, as the Sundowner [Astoria] was a converted cinema, and we’d show Busby Berkeley dance routines from all the old Hollywood musicals’.
-Bang was the UK's first mega gay club.
-It was founded by Jack Barrie (manager of the Marquee Club in Soho) and disc jockey Gary London (aka Jerry Collins).
+Tallulah recalled during an interview with Luke Howard in 2006 how the emergence of BANG in 1976 took London by storm, bringing night-clubbing to another level: "Everyone on the scene went to BANG, it appealed to all sorts of queens: leather queens, clones, twirlers and trolley dollies who'd come back from New York City and tell us what the hot tracks were over there.
+BANG was a major event on the scene.
+We had a phone in the DJ booth that linked to the lighting booth and we'd call up the engineer and tell him to do a black out at the next break, or when to use the strobe effects or do a balloon drop.
+There was also a huge cinema screen at the back, as the Sundown [Astoria] was a converted cinema, and we'd show Busby Berkeley dance routines from all the old Hollywood musicals."
+BANG was the UK's first mega gay club.
+It was founded by Jack Barrie (manager of the Marquee Club in Soho) and disc jockey Gary London (aka Gerry Collins) who worked as an engineer at the Marquee Recording Studios.
 The club ran on Monday evenings.

-The resident Dj’s were Gary London, Tallulah and Norman Scott.
-‘The minute it came on the scene, it was a huge hit,’ recalled Martyn.
-‘The queues!
-It went right round past 100 Club.’
+The resident DJ's at BANG were Gary London, Tallulah and Norman Scott.
+"The minute it came on the scene, it was a huge hit," recalled Tallulah.
+"The queues!
+It went right round past 100 Club."
 Its instant success prompted the founders to open a second night weekly on Thursdays.
 The club attracted the likes of Andy Warhol and his entourage, Rudolph Nureyev, Rock Hudson, Elton John, actors, pop stars, film directors and London’s fashionista.
 Its 1,000-plus capacity took for the first time gay clubbing in the UK into the mainstream.
-1976 was also when the first commercially available 12 inch recordings became available, which were perfect for a club like Bang.
+1976 was also when the first commercially available 12 inch recordings became available, which were ideal for a club like BANG.